-RESOLUTION ESTABLISHING SPECIAL TAXING ZONE B WITHIN COUNTY SERVICE AREA NO. 9

-WHEREAS, this Board by its Resolution 44-72 adopted February 8, 1972, declared its intention to establish a special taxing zone within County Service Area No. 9, and for that purpose fixed a time and place for public hearing on said resolution, and
+RESOLUTION ESTABLISHING SPECIAL TAXING ZONE B WITHIN COUNTY SERVICE AREA NO. 9 adopted February 8, 1972, declared its intention to establish a special taxing zone within County Service Area No. 9, and for that purpose fixed a time and place for public hearing on said resolution, and